brucemack/brucemack.github.io/ampersand/index.md

 * MultiRouter - An internal publish/subscribe bus for routing messages between components in the server.

-## Software Structure - Audio Flow
+## Software Structure - Tracing the Audio Flow

-One way to explain the structure of the Ampersand code is to describe the detailed steps involved in taking a packet of IAX audio from the network and converting it to USB sound.
+One good way to explain the structure of the Ampersand code is to describe the detailed steps involved in taking a packet of IAX audio from the network and converting it to USB sound.

+Keep in mind
+that each frame contains exactly 20ms of audio, so this entire flow happens about 50 time per second, regardless of the audio sampling rate.

 Everything described below happens on a single processing thread under the control of the `EventLoop` class.